Different Approaches to the Imprecatory Psalms

 After all, have you ever heard of an imprecatory hymn?
 Perhaps the “Battle Hymn of the Republic” comes to mind. but this is a parochial song that reflects the attitude of embattled northerners in the American civil war.
 It is hardly the stuff of the war songs of Zion, which have been gladly sung by Christians in varying ages and places.

-Finally, the inclusion of imprecatory Psalms in the Psalter assumes that it is not sufficient to sing about our salvation, God’s mercy or our common redemption in Christ.
+Finally, the inclusion of imprecatory Psalms in the Psalter assumes that it is not sufficient to sing about God’s mercy or our common redemption in Christ.
 The whole counsel of God’s word must be poured into our song books and the Psalms do that for us, especially with this most neglected portion of that word.

 1. Thus the Psalms or Psalm portions we have in mind are not just those that deal with the subject of God’s judgment, but actively call down judgment from heaven on unbelievers and evildoers.